Volume 12, Issue 3 (Summer 2024) PCP 2024, 12(3): 201-216 | Back to browse issues page

 3- Department of Assessment and Measurement, Faculty of Psychology and Educational Sciences, Allameh Tabataba’i University, Tehran, Iran.

-Objective: It is essential to determine detailed studies are needed to understand the effectiveness, mechanisms, moderators, and cost-effectiveness of psychological intervention programs on psychological well-being in visually impaired people.
+Objective: It is essential to determine detailed studies to understand the effectiveness, mechanisms, moderators, and cost-effectiveness of psychological intervention programs on psychological well-being in visually impaired people.

 Add your comments about this article : Your username or Email: